-If you are looking to diversify your reading around the globe, explore these books about Nigeria and Nigerian novels and authors to read before you go.
+Explore fantastic books about Nigeria as well as popular and famous Nigerian novels and authors to read before you go.

 Find even more great Nigerian books here: